The Sims 4 game packs: Gameplay

-Spa Day introduces a new Wellness skill, which can help Sims relieve stress and gain new abilities.
-Sims can build the skill by practicing yoga or meditation, higher skill levels enable the Sim to do more poses in yoga and unlocks more interactions with all Spa activities.
-Wellness is also great to develop in the brand new Spa lot assignment, which is the main feature of this game pack.
-Sims can visit the Spa for a revitalizing massage, or work on the new skill with some yoga.
-Taking relaxing mud baths, saunas, and massages are available at this lot and at home.
-Developing the Wellness skill also unlocks new food and drink recipes.
+Spa Day introduces a new Spa lot assignment and a Wellness skill that unlocks new abilities and food and drink recipes.
+Sims can visit spas for various activities, including a revitalizing massage or working on the Wellness skill with some yoga or meditation.
+Higher Wellness skill levels enable the Sim to do more yoga poses and unlock more interactions with new Spa Day items.

-Sims can now take hand and foot massages with the new massage chair wherever they like.
-Massages can leave Sims with either a positive or negative moodlet.
-Along with the massages are mud baths and body soaks, a new way for Sims to relive their stress.
-They can be taken in every kind of bathtub in any type of lot.
+Relaxing mud baths, body soaks, saunas and massages are added for both Spa and home lots.
+Sims can receive hand and foot massages on any lot type using the new massage chair, and mud baths and body soaks, additional ways for Sims to relieve their stress, can be taken in a bathtub on any lot type.
+Saunas add a new death type: Death by Steam.

-Saunas also return from previous titles in Spa Day.
-Saunas can be placed any type of lot and are another great way for Sims to relive their stress and relax.
-Along with these saunas, there is a new death by sauna.

-Yoga returns from previous titles as a skill for Sims to develop.
-Yoga mats are new objects that can be purchased in buy mode and can be used everywhere.
-In the spa lots, there are yoga classes that Sims can take part in.

-Aquariums return from previous titles as well.
-Sims can catch or buy fish and put them into the aquarium for other Sims to view.
-With aquariums, new fish has been added to the fish collection.

-There is a brand new Radio Station called “New Age”.
-Over 100 buy and build mode items are introduced in Spa Day, for building the perfect spa, along with new clothes, with the style being spa and sports related.
+Yoga returns from previous titles as a skill for Sims to develop; yoga mats are new objects that can be purchased in buy mode and used on any lot type, and on Spa lots, Sims can take part in yoga classes.
+Aquariums also return from previous titles: Sims can catch or buy fish and put them into an aquarium for other Sims to view, and new fish have been added to the fish collection.
+There is a new Radio Station called “New Age”.
+Over 100 buy and build mode items are introduced in Spa Day, along with new spa-themed and athletic clothes.

 Pack refresh

-On September 2, 2021, Maxis revealed a pack refresh for Spa Day, released as a free patch on September 7, 2021.
-This is the first content pack for The Sims 4 to receive a significant content update post-release.
+On September 2, 2021, Maxis revealed a pack refresh for Spa Day.
+It was released as a free patch on September 7, 2021, making Spa Day the first content pack for The Sims 4 to receive a significant content update post-release.
 The new content includes a new trait, aspirations, manicures, pedicures and allowing toddler and child Sims to participate in yoga and meditation.
 Sims can also conduct wellness classes for other Sims.